blab/ncov-wa-phylodynamics/README.md

 We repeat this for different amount of samples and then compute how probable one new sample is to reveal a new introduction.
 We find that the sequencing most likely caught all larger outbreak as of March 24th.

+Additionally, we simulate what the same analysis would reveal when we perform simulations using different percentages of introductions from overall transmission events.
+To do so, we simulate a sequence of cluster memberships, given that introductions are responsible for 10%, 1% or 0.1% of cases.
+We do so by starting with one infected individual, we then randomly sample whether the next individual is from a new introduction or from a local transmission.
+If it is from a local transmission, we randomly choose a previous infected individual and assign the same cluster membership to the newly infected individual.
+As with the observed data, we then randomly choose different amount of samples and estimate the probability that adding one sample reveals a new introduction.
+We find that the observed patterns are very similar to those expected for 1% of novel cases being due to introductions.

 <figure>
 	<a id="fig:perc_intro"></a>